Mintbase/templates/blogchain/README.md

   }`;
 ```

 Presently, this template exclusively functions within the testnet environment.
-To transition to a different network, it is imperative to modify the configuration in <MintbaseWalletContextProvider> and every 'testnet' instance.
+To transition to a different network the configuration must be changed in ```<MintbaseWalletContextProvider>``` and every 'testnet' instance.

 ## Get in touch